Global insurers look to raise rates after catastrophic quarter

 Investors already appear to be banking on higher premium rates halting a gradual slide over the past few years.

-The S&P 500 property and casualty insurance index .SPLRCINPC fell about 10 percent between mid-August and the end of the first week of September, as the scale of damage from Hurricane Harvey in Texas became apparent.
+The S&P 500 property and casualty insurance index fell about 10 percent between mid-August and the end of the first week of September, as the scale of damage from Hurricane Harvey in Texas became apparent.

 Since then, the index has recovered those losses and is now up about 5.5 percent since Aug.
 17, on a par with the S&P 500.
-European insurance stocks followed a similar path: the STOXX Europe 600 Insurance index .SXIP is up 4 percent since Aug.
+European insurance stocks followed a similar path: the STOXX Europe 600 Insurance index is up 4 percent since Aug.
 17.

-In the United States, Travelers Cos Inc (TRV.N) and Hartford Financial Services Group Inc (HIG.N), which reported results ahead of their peers, have already said they will look to raise rates after big losses in the quarter.
+In the United States, Travelers Cos Inc and Hartford Financial Services Group Inc, which reported results ahead of their peers, have already said they will look to raise rates after big losses in the quarter.

-In Europe, Hannover Re (HNRGn.DE) said it is considering a 40 percent to 50 percent increase in rates for North American regions recently hit by disasters.
+In Europe, Hannover Re said it is considering a 40 percent to 50 percent increase in rates for North American regions recently hit by disasters.

 A turnaround in prices would be the first major reversal since Hurricane Katrina in 2005, the costliest natural disaster in U.S. history.